Atanasius0205/DolphinID-RolePlay/Roleplay.md

 **BH**: Bunnyhopping - Repeatedly jumping around to get somewhere quicker.

 **Chicken Running:** Running around in a Zig-Zag so they can't get a shot on you.

+**So before doing something in the city, ask yourself, would I act that way if it were a real-life case?**